-9 Socially responsible investment
+9. Socially responsible investment

 - 9.1 GMPF holds a general policy of not interfering in the day to day investment decisions of its investment managers.
-However, GMPF may choose to actively invest in or disinvest from companies for social, ethical or environmental reasons, so long as that does not risk material financial detriment to GMPF. - 9.2 As a responsible investor, GMPF wishes to promote corporate social responsibility, good practice and improved company performance amongst all companies in which it invests.
-On environmental issues, GMPF wishes to promote and encourage compliance with its own UK Environmental Investment Code.
-GMPF's appointed external securities managers are encouraged to operate a policy of constructive shareholder engagement with companies.
-GMPF is a Tier 1 signatory of the UK Stewardship Code. - 9.3 GMPF endeavours to be a socially responsible investor wherever possible but does so within the duties placed upon it under statute and under general trust law principles to manage the Scheme in the best financial interests of the Scheme members and beneficiaries. - 9.4 From time to time GMPF will pursue certain specific issues direct with investee companies, either individually or, more usually, collectively with other institutional investors via its membership of the Local Authority Pension Fund Forum, its membership of the Institutional Investors Group on Climate Change, as a signatory to the UN Principles for Responsible Investment or by means of other ad-hoc groupings. - 9.5 The Panel has approved an allocation to Local Investments, which has the twin aims of generating a commercial return and delivering a positive social impact.
-GMPF's Annual Report and Accounts contains more detail on the specific investments within this allocation.
+However, GMPF may choose to actively invest in or disinvest from companies for social, ethical or environmental reasons, so long as that does not risk material financial detriment to GMPF. - 9.2 As a responsible investor, GMPF wishes to promote corporate social responsibility, good practice and improved company performance amongst all companies in which it invests. - 9.3 GMPF endeavours to be a socially responsible investor wherever possible but does so within the duties placed upon it under statute and under general trust law principles to manage the Scheme in the best financial interests of the Scheme members and beneficiaries. - 9.4 From time to time GMPF will pursue certain specific issues direct with investee companies, either individually or, more usually, collectively with other institutional investors via its membership of the Local Authority Pension Fund Forum (LAPFF), its membership of the Institutional Investors Group on Climate Change (IIGCC), as a signatory to the UN Principles for Responsible Investment or by means of other ad-hoc groupings. - 9.5 Climate change is a key financially material environmental risk.
+The Panel believe that, over GMPF's expected lifetime, climate related risks and opportunities will be financially material to the performance of the investment portfolio.
+As such, the Panel will consider climate change issues across GMPF and specifically in areas such as Strategic Asset Allocation, Investment Strategy, Investment Manager Selection and Risk Management with the aim of minimising adverse financial impacts and maximising the opportunities for long-term economic returns on GMPF's assets.